Interactive Brokers vs Citi Self Invest (2024)

 Day Trading

-Level II Quotes: Interactive Brokers has them.
+Level II Quotes: Available at Interactive Brokers.

 Direct-access Routing: Only at Interactive Brokers.

-Extended Hours: Not at Citi Self Invest.
+Extended Hours: Not available at Citi Self Invest.

-Shorting: Only Interactive Brokers permits short positions.
+Shorting: Only Interactive Brokers allows short positions.

 Winner: Interactive Brokers